Bikini Model Hannah Palmer Loses Her Top As She Takes A Bubble Bath In A Thong

 Hannah Palmer stripped off her bikini top on Instagram for her latest sultry update.
 The model left little to the imagination of her nearly 1 million followers as she showed some serious skin while she sunk into a bubble bath in the photo.

-In the sexy snapshot, Hannah is seen going completely topless after taking off her top for a relaxing soak in the bathtub.
+In the sexy snapshot, Hannah is seen going completely topless for a relaxing soak in the bathtub.
 However, she left her bikini bottoms on, as the white thong with black trim flaunted the model’s curvy booty in the picture.

 Hannah also showcased her toned arms, flat tummy, and tiny waist in the NSFW snap.
 She had her long, blonde hair pulled up into a bun on top of her head as curly tendrils fell down to frame her gorgeous face.
 Palmer also held onto a glass of white wine as she prepared to slip into the tub.